Gamemode4Dev/blog/source/_posts/October-Update.md

 - Longer features on parts of the project
 - Changelogs, usually tied to a Minecraft Update

-### Tag Lines
+### Tag Line
-Since the founding of Gamemode 4, we have been using the tagline:
+Since the founding of Gamemode 4, we have been using the tag line:
 > No Mods, Just Modules

-Since the move *away* from command blocks ,in 1.13, towards datapacks, it did not make much sense.
-We are now moving to use:
+Since the move away from command blocks towards datapacks the use of the word Modules did not make much sense anymore.
+We are now going to use:
 > Creating *magic* using Datapacks
+>
 If you spot anywhere that still seems to use the old tagline, give us a ping on [our discord!](https://gm4.co/discord)

 ### A new thumbnail style